HEIG-VD-WEB/web-course/docs/practical-works/practical-work-1/index.md

 ## Submission

-The deadline is just the Wednesday 12 October 2023 at 22h00.
+The deadline is the Wednesday 12 October 2023 at 22h00.

 Any commit after the deadline will not be taken into account.
 Each day of delay will result in a penalty of -1 point on the final grade.